Window blind cords and curtain cords

 - blind safety warning tag

 Some packs have been supplied to libraries, community centres, and in some in GP surgeries.
-You can also order online or phone 01962 833620.
+You can also order packs online by using the link below.